 On the wall of the City Hall, there are two plates commemorating the passage of the Polish King Jan III Sobieski with his army to relieve Vienna besieged by the Ottoman Empire.

-There is the Neptune Fountain on Rynek, which means that Gliwice has access to the sea.
-Perhaps you will be surprised how it can be that the city that is located more than 600 km in a straight line from the Baltic Sea has access to it?
+There is the Neptune Fountain on Rynek, which presence means that Gliwice has access to the sea.
+Perhaps you will be surprised how it can be that the city that is located almost 500 km in a straight line from the Baltic Sea has access to it?

 It was possible thanks to the construction of the Kłodnicki Canal, which connected the city with the Odra River and the goods could be floated from Gliwice to the Baltic Sea, and then be transported further to other European and World countries.
 Thanks to this, the industry has developed in the city.